benjaminbellamy/Deodshiot/README.md

 This project was heavily inspired by [James Callaghan](https://github.com/jcallaghan)’s project: [Can you IoT an Airwick air freshener?](https://jcallaghan.com/2020/03/can-you-iot-an-airwick-air-freshener/)

+The default behaviour of this device before you tweak it is to spray once every 15mn.
+This is wasteful and inconvenient.

 I wanted to have the Air Freshener triggered every time I leave the restroom, when I switch the light off.
+Depending on the sliding switch position, it will spray more or less often:
+* ❚ : Off
+* ● : Will spray once every **30mn** at most, if light was on at during least **5mn**.
+* ● ● : Will spray once every **5mn** at most, if light was on at during least **3mn**.
+* ● ● ● : Will spray once every **30s** at most, if light was on at during least **5s**.

 I also wanted everything to fit in and to use the default AA batteries.

-This is what this project does.

 There are two versions:
 * Deodshiot, using a 3V3 [Arduino Pro Mini](https://store.arduino.cc/arduino-pro-mini)
-* DeodshiotIOT, using a [NodeMCU](http://www.nodemcu.com/) / ESP-8266 / [LOLIN (WEMOS) D1 mini](https://docs.wemos.cc/en/latest/d1/d1_mini.html) connecting to a [ThingsBoard](https://thingsboard.io/) server, so that you may monitor how long you are spending there…
+* DeodshiotIOT, using a [NodeMCU](http://www.nodemcu.com/) / ESP-8266 / [LOLIN (WEMOS) D1 mini](https://docs.wemos.cc/en/latest/d1/d1_mini.html) connecting to a [ThingsBoard](https://thingsboard.io/) server, so that you may monitor how long you are spending there and make statistics out of it…

-Todo: Test with a MQ-136 gas sensor if the Air Freshener can be triggered when it smells bad.
+_Todo: Test with a MQ-136 gas sensor if the Air Freshener can be triggered when it smells bad._

 ## Parts List
 You will need: